Last updated: 2018-08-13 14:37:16 +0100

 variables need to be set for your desired script by looking at its

-invocation in the *.nix
+invocation in the *.nix files.

-by using the scripts/test.rkt
+by using the scripts/test.rkt module either with

-or using DrRacket.
+raco test or using DrRacket.
 The tests also need the

-command, and a Haskell environment with the
+cabal command, and a Haskell environment with the

-packages available.
+and testing-feat packages available.

 The preferred way to use these tools is from Nix, by

-ing the definitions from default.nix
+importing the definitions from default.nix and

 adding them to your own project’s dependencies.